A Survey on Deep Learning based Time Series Analysis with Frequency Transformation: Neural Network Design

-The output value type of DFT is complex.
-The complex value can be represented by two ways, one is by real part and imaginary part (see Eq. \ref{dft_r_i}), the other is by amplitude part and phase part (see Eqs. \ref{equ_amplitude} and \ref{equ_phase}).
-Although we can retain one part to simplify the calculation, such as discarding imaginary components~\cite{GodfreyG_tnnls_2018}, this may lead to information loss.
+The DFT output values are complex and can be represented in two ways.
+One representation is through the real and imaginary parts (as shown in Equation (\ref{dft_r_i})), while the other representation is through the amplitude and phase parts (as depicted in Equations (\ref{equ_amplitude}) and (\ref{equ_phase})).
+While it is possible to simplify the calculation by retaining only one part, such as discarding the imaginary components~\cite{GodfreyG_tnnls_2018}, this approach may result in information loss.

-In fact, there are mainly two approaches for performing neural networks on complex value.
-One approach is to treat each part of complex value as a feature and then feed them to neural networks, respectively.
-Afterwards, the output of corresponding networks are combined as a complex type (e.g., like Eq. \ref{dft_r_i}), then the inverse DFT are executed and transmitted to the time domain.
-For example, StemGNN~\cite{StemGNN_2020} conducts convolutions on real part and phase part, respectively, and concatenate them as a complex value and apply IDFT.
-ATFN~\cite{ATFN_2022} utilizes two neural networks to process the amplitude part and phase part.

-The other one is to conduct complex multiplication in the frequency domain directly.
-FNO~\cite{LiKALBSA2021} first filters out the higher frequencies and then performs complex multiplication on the lower frequencies.
-FEDformer~\cite{fedformer_2022} randomly samples few frequencies and conducts complex multiplication with a parameterized kernel.
-Compared to them, EV-FGN~\cite{EVFGN_2022} performs complex multiplication with a frequency-invariant parameterized kernel on all frequencies.
+In fact, there are two main approaches for performing neural networks on complex values.
+One approach is to treat each part of the complex value as a feature and then feed them to neural networks, respectively.
+Afterward, the output of corresponding networks is combined as a complex type (e.g., like Equation (\ref{dft_r_i})), and then the inverse DFT is executed and transmitted to the time domain.
+For example, StemGNN~\cite{StemGNN_2020} conducts GLU~\cite{glu2017} on real and imaginary parts, respectively, which concatenates them as a complex value and applies IDFT.
+ATFN~\cite{ATFN_2022} utilizes two linear layers to process the amplitude and phase parts, respectively, and then combines them as a whole.
+The other is to conduct complex multiplication in the frequency domain directly.
+FEDformer~\cite{fedformer_2022} randomly samples a few frequencies and conducts complex multiplication with a parameterized kernel incorporated with attention architecture.